Skip to main content

 Have your say

-The new Mayoral term sees Londoners have a chance to quiz the Mayor of London and Deputy Mayors in-person, about issues that matter.
-From cycling to jobs, the environment to housing (and more) Londoners can ask questions at 2024's State of London Debate.
+This new Mayoral term, saw Londoners given the chance to quiz the Mayor of London and Deputy Mayors in-person, about issues that matter.
+From cycling to jobs, the environment to housing (and more), at the State of London Debate 2024.

 • Transport